FREQUENTLY ASKED QUESTIONS

 At certain times throughout the life of the project, 15-minute rolling traffic stoppages are anticipated to allow for overhead work such as bridge demolition, bridge beam installation, overhead sign structure truss installation, etc. These traffic stoppages will be limited to occur during overnight hours when traffic volumes are the lowest.

 Due to high traffic volumes and the need to maintain 2 lanes of traffic in each direction on U.S. 1 from 5am to 9pm, certain construction operations will be restricted to nighttime work when additional working room (i.e. additional lane closures) is necessary.
 PennDOT will attempt to limit the amount of nighttime work permitted through requirements included in the contract documents.

-The construction duration within the RC1 corridor is currently anticipated to take approximately 4 years total, through 2022; however, it should be noted that this schedule is subject to factors such as utility relocations, weather, etc.
+The construction duration within the RC2 corridor is currently anticipated to take approximately 5.5 years total, through Summer 2026; however, it should be noted that this schedule is subject to factors such as utility relocations, weather, etc.